hemberg-lab/MicroExonator/README.md

 # Output

 The main results of MicroExonator discovery and quantification modules can be found at the Results folder.
 All the detected microexons that passed though the quantitative filters can be found at `out.high_quality.txt`.
-This is a tabular separated file with 14 columns that contain the folowing information:
+This is a tabular separated file with 14 columns that contain the following information:

 |Column| Description|